wahidhaa/playing_cards_in_R/README.md

    for each game.

 # How to run:
-Run the code in R or RStudio:
+1. Run the code in R or RStudio.
+2. Commands:

        shuffle_war()     # resets to a shuffled deck of 52 cards deal_war()        # deal the top card